 Moving ahead to the relevance of this concept to competition regime, 'Control' is defined under the explanation clause of Section 5 of the Act and reads "Controlling the affairs or management" by one or more 'enterprises' or 'groups', either jointly or singly, over another enterprise or group.
-'This concept becomes relevant especially because acquisition of control, amongst others like shares, voting rights and assets, acts as an automatic trigger to the mandatory notification requirement of the CCI.
-A majority of transactions involves acquisition of either shares or assets by a party to transaction, and consequently directly lie within the CCI's jurisdiction.
-However, a number of transactions that do not involve acquisition of either of the two or fall under any of the exemptions to a change in control.
+19This concept becomes relevant especially because acquisition of control, amongst others like shares, voting rights and assets, acts as an automatic trigger to the mandatory notification requirement of the CCI.
+14 A majority of transactions involves acquisition of either shares or assets by a party to transaction, and consequently directly lie within the CCI's jurisdiction.
+15However, a number of transactions that do not involve acquisition of either of the two or fall under any of the exemptions 16still hold the potential to create an appreciable adverse effect on competition ['AAEC'] owing to a change in control.
 As Section 6(1) of the Act bars any combination that causes or is likely to cause AAEC within the relevant market in India, therefore this concept aims to bring such transactions within the jurisdiction of CCI.